-May and June mark the season for Kemushi (Caterpillars).
+If you have curious kids who love bugs then tell them to stay away from this one, the hairy caterpillar/kemushi.
 Take care to avoid these “hairy” caterpillars as they have developed hairs or sharp spines that are capable of transmitting various toxins causing inflammation and hives on the skin.
 In most cases direct contact with the insect is necessary to provoke a reaction.
 However, the irritating hairs can also be detached and can go airborne adhering to skin or clothing causing a rash.

-I found myself with an irritating rash on my neck and arm last week.
-I hadn`t come anywhere near a caterpillar.
-My doctor said the caterpillar hairs could have blown onto my skin, as he had seen this in many cases.
+I found myself with an irritating rash on my neck and arm last year, and hadn`t been anywhere near a caterpillar.
+My dermatologist said the caterpillar hairs could have blown onto my skin, as he had seen this in many cases.

 If you find yourself or your child with a rash or hives please consult with your dermatologist.
 It might be a reaction from kemushi (hairy caterpillars) and can be easily treatable.